shahzadhuq/modernization-decomposing-monolith/modernization-patterns/2-branch-by-abstraction.md

-# Branch by Abstraction (i.e. Interface & Concrete Implementation)
+# Branch by Abstraction Pattern (i.e. Interface & Concrete Implementation)

-This pattern is commonly used to modernize components that exists deeper in the monolith stack, with upstream dependencies (i.e. clients).
-This pattern relies on making changes to the existing codebase to allow the implementations to safely coexist alongside each other, in the same version of code, without causing too much disruption.
+Commonly used to modernize components that exist deeper in the legacy application stack, with upstream dependencies (i.e. clients).
+This pattern enables you to make changes to the existing codebase to allow the modernized version to safely coexist alongside the legacy version without causing much disruption.

-For example, using Strangler Fig pattern would require changes to upstream clients - changes to other parts of the codebase - which would be disruptive to other developers.

 In the example diagram below, Branch by Abstraction pattern will work well for Notification component.

 ![branch-by-abstraction-tldr](../diagrams/branch-by-abstraction-tldr.png)

+On the contrary, using Strangler Fig pattern would require changes to upstream clients - changes to other parts of the codebase - which would be disruptive to other developers.

 **How It Works (TL;DR)**

 1. Identify monolith components with upstream dependencies.
-1. Create an abstraction layer for the component to be replaced and the system restructured to use this abstraction.
+1. Create an abstraction layer for the component to be replaced and restructure the system to use this abstraction.
-1. Alongside the old, create new implementation.
+1. Along the existing implementaiton, incrementally create new implementation (port functionlity over).
-1. Switch over the abstraction to new implementation.
+1. When ready, switch abstraction over to new implementation.

 ## Pattern Benefits